Pattern Diagnostics

 A phone camera can make black-screen issues look much harsher than they feel in normal use.

-A real issue should stay visible on a clean fullscreen pattern, not only on one wallpaper or app.
+A real issue should stay visible on a clean fullscreen pattern, not only in one app or wallpaper.

 Which pattern shows the issue most clearly?